 - The Board of The Hongkong and Shanghai Banking Corporation Limited in Hong Kong SAR (HBAP) has established the India Executive Committee (EXCO) to assist the Board in the running of the Bank.
 The EXCO is authorized to exercise all the powers, authorities and discretions of the HBAP on the management and day to day running of the Bank, in accordance with the policies and directions set by the Board from time to time.
 EXCO approves all the policies including credit policies.
-A Risk Management Meeting (RMM) consisting of senior executives, reviews overall portfolio risks and key risks faced by the bank in India on a monthly basis. - Wholesale Credit and Market Risk Management (WMR) independently assesses the credit profile of the customer and the applications are then approved in the committee.
-All the credit proposals in wholesale banking are approved by Credit Committee.
-There are eight levels of credit committees, each with different membership and approval authorities, depending on the size and complexities of the proposal.
-The WMR function has the responsibility of setting and managing strategy, policy, appetite, expectations and standards for wholesale credit and market risk.
+A Risk Management Meeting (RMM) consisting of senior executives, reviews overall portfolio risks and key risks faced by the bank in India on a monthly basis. - Wholesale Credit Risk (WCR) independently assesses the credit profile of the customer and the applications are then approved in the committee.
+All the domestic credit proposals in wholesale banking are approved by Credit Committee.
+There are nine levels of credit committees, each with different membership and approval authorities, depending on the size and complexities of the proposal.